Home

 Lets give those charming tenants a break first before proceeding OK?

 You decide you want to sell YOUR house, so it's none of the tenant's concern anyway.
-Right? hmmmm.
+Right?
+Hmmmm.

 Bob and Mary have been living in their lovely rental home for perhaps 4 years.